 Energy Efficiency Education

-This award winning program trains volunteers in weatherization techniques, specifically focusing on skills for weatherizing apartment building units.
+This award winning program trains volunteers in energy and water efficiency and conservation techniques, specifically focusing on skills for weatherizing apartment building units.

 Do you have a question about Family and Consumer Sciences?